 An ‘Early Jurassic’ ichthyosaur in the Cretaceous

 Here we come back to what I said above about Malawania being similar to the Early Jurassic European ichthyosaur Ichthyosaurus.
-We now know of quite a few Cretaceous ichthyosaurs, but what’s notable is that all of them belong to Ophthalmosauridae, the major clade of thunnosaurian parvipelvian* ichthyosaurs that includes Acamptonectes mentioned earlier, as well as the more famous, widely distributed taxa Ophthalmosaurus and Platypterygius (though, for the record, note that both of these genera as conventionally understand are almost certainly not monophyletic).
+We now know of quite a few Cretaceous ichthyosaurs, but what’s notable is that all of them belong to Ophthalmosauridae, the major clade of thunnosaurian parvipelvian* ichthyosaurs that includes Acamptonectes mentioned earlier, as well as the more famous, widely distributed taxa Ophthalmosaurus and Platypterygius (though, for the record, note that both of these genera as conventionally understood are almost certainly not monophyletic).

 * Parvipelvia is the node-based ichthyosaur clade – named by Motani (1999) – that includes Hudsonelpidia, Macgowania, Ichthyosaurus and all descendants of their most recent common ancestor.
-All members of clade possess substantially reduced, narrow pubic bones, a widened radius, and a tibia and fibula that are similar in size and shape.
+All members of this clade possess substantially reduced, narrow pubic bones, a widened radius, and a tibia and fibula that are similar in size and shape.

 Ichthyosaurs might not have undergone a devastating drop in diversity at the close to the Jurassic as traditionally thought, but it does still seem that ophthalmosaurids were the one and only group that persisted beyond the Middle Jurassic.